Meine Ehre heißt Treue: Origin

-In a National Socialist context, the phrase Meine Ehre heißt Treue refers to a declaration by Adolf Hitler following the Stennes Revolt, an incident between the Berlin Sturmabteilung (SA) and the Schutzstaffel (SS).
-In early April 1931, elements of the SA under Walter Stennes attempted to overthrow the head of the Berlin section of the National Socialist German Workers' Party.
-As the section chief Joseph Goebbels fled with his staff, a handful of SS men led by Kurt Daluege were beaten trying to repel the SA.
-After the incident, Hitler wrote a letter of congratulations to Daluege, stating ...
-SS-Mann, deine Ehre heißt Treue! ("Man of the SS, your honor is loyalty").
-Soon afterward, Reichsführer-SS Heinrich Himmler, adopted the modified version of this phrase as the official motto of the organisation.
+In a National Socialist context, the phrase Meine Ehre heißt Treue refers to a declaration by Adolf Hitler following the Stennes Revolt, an incident between the Sturmabteilung (SA) and the Schutzstaffel (SS) in Berlin.
+In August 1930, elements of the SA under Walter Stennes stormed and ransacked the offices of the Berlin Gau of the National Socialist German Workers' Party, which prompted Joseph Goebbels, the Gauleiter of Berlin, to flee with his staff.
+A handful of SS men led by Kurt Daluege were beaten trying to unsuccessfully repel the SA.
+After the incident, Hitler wrote a letter of congratulation to Daluege and his men, stating "...
+SS-Mann, deine Ehre heißt Treue!" ("Man of the SS, your honor is loyalty").
+Soon afterward, Reichsführer-SS Heinrich Himmler, adopted the modified version of this phrase as the motto of the organisation, inscribed on the SS belt buckle.

+Usage

+Meine Ehre heißt Treue was frequently inscribed on SS objects, including honorary daggers and belt buckles of the Allgemeine SS.
+Many Germanic SS units (non-German SS units in German-occupied Europe) adopted a translation of the motto in their own languages, such as Mijn Eer Heet Trouw/Mijn Eer is mijn Trouw in Dutch, Min Ære er Troskap in Norwegian, and Troskab vor Ære in Danish.

 Laws

 Since 1947, the use of this motto or variations of it are prohibited in Austria and Germany in their laws pertaining to the use of symbols of anti-constitutional organizations, e.g. in Germany, Strafgesetzbuch 86a.
 The sentence is used by some extreme-right organisations.